my latest forays into computer generated music:

 since 2002 i have been experimenting with computers as musical instruments.

-i am currently using NI Reaktor, Propellerheads Reason, CoolEditPro, Stylus RMX, AAS Tassman , a bunch of freeware/shareware such as Reaper, Triple Cheese and String Theory, and various plug-ins. i'm particularly pleased with physical modeling software synthesizers.
-Tassman, some of the PM Reaktor stuff and String Theory all sound fantastc to me.
+i am currently using NI Reaktor, Propellerheads Reason, CoolEditPro, Stylus RMX, AAS Tassman , a bunch of freeware/shareware such as Triple Cheese and String Theory, and various plug-ins. i'm particularly pleased with physical modeling software synthesizers.
+Tassman, and the modeling suite, from Applied Acoustic Systems, certain PM Reaktor stuff, and String Theory all sound fantastic to me.

-i'm using PCs with windoze XP as they are cheap. i mostly buy them used, then slap a new hard drive or two in them. my main desktop pc (the Dragon) is a cheapo Gateway with an AMD6000 (a 3Ghz processor) and a Native Instruments Kore V1 audio interface. my laptop, (the sphinx) is a crappy sharp (p4/2.2Ghz) with an RME audio interface.
+i'm using PCs with windoze XP as they are cheap. i mostly buy them used, then slap a new hard drive or two in them.
+My main desktop pc (the Dragon) is a cheapo Gateway with an AMD6000 (a 3Ghz processor) and a Native Instruments Kore V1 audio interface.
+My newest laptop, portable noise-maker is dragonfly, an HP with a core duo processor, 2 hard drives, and a strong constitution.

 my electronic exploits follow this link to discover OTHER LABELS Crystal page